Operation Agas: Agas 1

 In early March 1945, Major F. G. L. Chester, who led the Operation Python 1 previously, landed at the Labuk Bay, Sandakan, along with six other personnel.
 Having been carried from Darwin aboard the submarine USS Tuna, the party had paddled 10 miles ashore in rubber inflatable craft.
 Kayaks were then used to carry out reconnaissance in the smaller waterways along the shore of Labuk Bay.
 They were able to establish a signals station at Lokopas and a hospital was established at Jambongan Island for the guerrillas.
 Information such as the train schedule to and from Beaufort, cargo movements, and details of local timber milling and railway operations was collected.
 Agas 1 also made contact with two Chinese men named Chin Sang and Ah Lee.
 They refused long-term cooperation with Agas 1 members but were willing to provide the details of Japanese movements in the area.
 Information was also sought about Allied prisoners of war (POWs) being held at Sandakan, although they were unable to get close enough to the camp to make a thorough investigation, and ultimately reported in error that the camp had been abandoned.
 In reality around 800 prisoners remained, and a planned rescue operation was cancelled as a result of the report.

 Agas 2

-Two months later, Agas 2, a five man team led by Major R. G. P. N. Combe, landed at Paitan Bay, Sandakan, to obtain information in support of the Australian assault on Brunei Bay and Labuan.
-Arriving by parachute in early May, the team set up an intelligence network and undertook guerrilla activities at the Pitas, Kudat; throughout the operation, they were reinforced by nine other personnel and undertook a number of raids around Banggi Island, Pitas, Maruda Bay, Dampirit and Pituru.
+Two months later, Agas 2, a five-man team led by Major R. G. P. N. Combe, landed at Paitan Bay, Sandakan, to obtain information in support of the Australian assault on Brunei Bay and Labuan.
+Arriving by parachute in early May, the team set up an intelligence network and undertook guerrilla activities at the Pitas, Kudat; throughout the operation, they were reinforced by nine other personnel and undertook a number of raids around Banggi Island, Pitas, Marudu Bay, Dampirit and Pituru.
 Finally, in the closing stages of the war, Kudat was captured when the Japanese withdrew without resistance.